Mathematics (MATH)

 MATH 021 Pre-Algebra II (2 credits)

-This course provides students with a foundation necessary for study in MATH 024: Stem Track I or Math 027: Stat Track.
-It includes the study of signed numbers, sets and properties of numbers, algebraic expressions, linear equations, and inequalities in one variable, and linear equations in two variables.
+This course provides students with a foundation necessary for study in MATH 024: Stem Track I. It includes the study of signed numbers, sets and properties of numbers, algebraic expressions, linear equations, and inequalities in one variable, and linear equations in two variables.
+May not be used for graduation credit.

 Prerequisite(s): (Accuplacer Arithmetic with a score of 065) or (Next Gen QAS with a score of 220) or (Next Gen Arithmetic with a score of 260) or (MATH 020)